AlfonsoPonce/ObjectDetectionPackage/Preprocessing/README.md

 all doubts.
 The main goal of this README is to clarify the module's usage.

 # :warning: IMPORTANT CONSIDERATION :warning:
-Images, labels and augmentations file path must be written in absolute paths.
+Images and labels paths must be written in absolute paths.
+But only name with extension is required for transformation file.

 # About label conversion :curly_loop:
 ## What kinds of label conversions are allowed? :thinking: